 Registered charities that are incorporated associations in the NT can use their ACNC Annual Information Statement to fulfil their reporting obligations to Licensing NT.

-This means that by submitting the ACNC’s Annual Information Statement, a charity that is an incorporated association in the NT won’t need to submit a report to Licensing NT or pay Licensing NT’s annual fee.
-But to be able to do this, the charity’s Annual Information Statement must meet two requirements.
-It must include:
+This means that by submitting the ACNC’s Annual Information Statement, an association won’t need to submit a report to Licensing NT or pay Licensing NT’s annual fee.
+To take part in this arrangement, a charity must include the following in the Annual Information Statement:

-- the incorporated association number issued by Licensing NT
+- incorporated association number issued by Licensing NT

-- the annual financial statements (if required by Licensing NT).
+- annual financial statements (if required by Licensing NT).

 For more information, visit the Licensing NT website.

 Associations must still notify Licensing NT of changes to the association’s name, details or rules:

 |I want to:||ACNC||Licensing NT||Additional information|

 |Register as a charity||Yes||No||A charity must be approved as incorporated associations before applying to the ACNC.|